kit-data-manager/testbed4inf/source/README.md

     - `SERVICE_FOLDER` stores the name of the repository folder name, which is the folder name in the url without the `.git` suffix.
     - `BINARY_NAME` is the name of the JAR-file without the `.jar` suffix.

 There are services that do not yet have public source repositories and therefore can not be set up as easily as the ones described above.
 For those, there is a workaround.
 The `compileClosedServices.bash` script will compile the projects directly on your computer (in `tmp` subfolder) and store the result in `./bin/`.
 This requires ssh access to the repositories, though.
+Also note: The docker-compose definition of such services are not in the `docker.compose.yml` but in the `docker-compose.override.yml` to distiguish them easier.
+Also, those services use the `Dockerfile_jar`instead of the default Dockerfile.

 After compiling, you can use docker-compose as for all the other services.
 The technical difference here is that another dockerfile will be used to create them, which expect the binary (or byte-code) in the `bin/` folder.
 So ake sure to run the `compileClosedServices.bash` script successfully before using docker-compose.

+### Databases

+A special role plays the database service, which has it's own dockerfile and a inititlization script within its folder to add new databases.
+If you need to add another postgres database, you can do this easily by slightly modifying the script.
+This also means that in this current setup, all postgres databases reside in the same container.